biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core_1.rst

 .. tip::
 	If you don't provide any option to ```nf-core download`` a interactive prompt will ask you for the required options.

+..
+Exercise
+.. ********

+..
+Launch the nf-core chipseq pipeline dev branch --> you need to first do a nextflow pull
+..
+Check if this can be done using nf-core launch?

 nf-core modules
 ---------------